 It’s time to march

 The organizers over-estimated the crowd’s patience to stand around in the rain.
 Everybody was a bit antsy to get to the marching part of the march.
-The people great, the traffic was patient, and the police did a great job of getting the marchers where they needed to go.
-When we made it downtown a resident of the Tiffany Building put a speaker on the ledge and played some pop music for the crowd, it went over well.
+The people were nice, the traffic was patient, and the police did a great job of getting the marchers where they needed to go.
+When we made it downtown a resident of the Tiffany Building someone put a speaker on the ledge of their window and played some pop music for the crowd, it went over well.

 Don’t call it a protest.